Better Automatic Program Repair by Using Bug Reports and Tests Together: Evaluation

 \subsubsection{Dataset}

-Manually assessing correctness of patches that modify multiple files is error-prone and suffers from bias~\cite{Le19, Ye21}, so we consider the 689~single-file-edit defects from the 815~Defects4J defects from Section~\ref{sec:FL Evaluation Dataset and Metrics}.
-As SequenceR is applicable to single-line-edit defects, we use the 129~single-line-edit defects that are a subset of the 689~defects.
+Manually assessing the correctness of patches that modify multiple files is error-prone and suffers from bias~\cite{Le19, Ye21}.
+To reduce errors and bias, we consider the 689~single-file-edit defects from the 815~defects from Section~\ref{sec:FL Evaluation Dataset and Metrics}.
+As SequenceR applies to single-line-edit defects, we use the 129~single-line-edit defects that are a subset of the 689~defects.
 Figure~\ref{fig:d4j} shows the distribution of the 689~single-file-edit defects and 129~single-line-edit defects across the 17~projects in the Defects4J benchmark.